-- 30.1 Accident data recording: - a) Each car must be fitted with a FIA F3 accident data recorder during each Event and all official tests.
+- 30.1 Accident data recording : - a) Each car must be fitted with a FIA F3 accident data recorder during each Event and all official tests.
 Teams must use their best endeavours to ensure that the recorder is in working order at all times.
-The sole purpose of these units is to monitor and record data relevant to an accident or incident. - b) At any time following an accident or incident competitors must make the data recorder available and accessible to the Promoter.
+The sole purpose of these units is to monitor and record data relevant to an accident or incident.

+- b) At any time following an accident or incident competitors must make the data recorder available and accessible to the Promoter.
 A representative of the team concerned may be present when data relevant to an accident or incident is being uploaded from the recorder.
-A copy of the data will be made available to the team. - 30.2 All cars must be fitted with a car positioning system which has been manufactured by the FIA designated supplier to a specification determined by the FIA.
-No other parts which, in the opinion of the FIA are capable of performing a similar function, may be fitted to any car. - 30.3 During the Event, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is clear any such covers are needed solely for mechanical reasons which could, for example, include protecting against fire.
+A copy of the data will be made available to the team. - c) Any conclusions as to the cause of an accident, or any data relevant to an accident, may only be published in the form of a report which has been agreed between the team concerned and the Promoter - 30.2 All cars must be fitted with a car positioning system which has been manufactured by the FIA designated supplier to a specification determined by the FIA.
+No other parts which, in the opinion of the FIA are capable of performing a similar function, may be fitted to any car. - 30.3 During the Event and all official tests, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is clear any such covers are needed solely for mechanical reasons which could, for example, include protecting against fire.